 TRICARE Prime for Retired Military and Family

-For active duty troops and families, TRICARE Prime does not feature enrollment fees or network copays.
+TRICARE Prime does not feature enrollment fees or network copays for active duty troops and families.
 For retired service members and their families, such payments are required.
-You are only eligible as a military retiree for TRICARE Prime as long as you have not become eligible for Medicare based on your age.
+You are only eligible as a military retiree for TRICARE Prime if you have not become eligible for Medicare based on age.

 Once you have reached the age of eligibility for Medicare, you are no longer approved for TRICARE Prime as a retiree.